Brunswick officials arrange for emergency water shipments to mobile home park

 McCarthy said the owners had planned to drill a new well, the park’s third, this spring but have moved up that schedule in light of the recent problems.
 He hopes they could start next week.

 Many residents, however, have said the water issues date back several months and they are upset about how the owners have handled the current crisis.
-They also said that the rent they pay for the lots their mobiles homes rest on has increased significantly in recent years without any increases in services.
+They also said that the rent they pay for the lots their mobile homes rest on has increased significantly in recent years without any increases in services.

-Some planned to meet Friday evening to discuss whether or not to consider taking legal action against the owners.
+Some planned to meet Friday evening to discuss whether to consider taking legal action against the owners.

-Langsdorf, in his follow-up letter to the owners on Thursday, said “It is not acceptable to limit supply as you have been doing.”
+Langsdorf, in his follow-up letter to the owners Thursday, said: “It is not acceptable to limit supply as you have been doing.”

 Eric Russell can be contacted at 791-6344 or at: